Influence of Trotterization error on single-particle tunneling: Discussion

 In this section, we propose a particular circuit that demonstrates the presented physics and its extensions with circuit depth of~$1.2\cdot10^{5}$, with all the details presented in \secappref{Experimental-design} While Ref.~\citep{neill-2021_fermionic-ring-simulation} performed spectral analysis of noisy circuits with depths up to $1.4\cdot10^{3}$ for a similar experiment, we expect depths $\sim10^{5}$ to be possible in the near future.
 The latter anticipation is motivated by two reasons: \emph{i)}~the problem is manifestly single-particle, which renders error mitigation by post-selection efficient~\citep{neill-2021_fermionic-ring-simulation}, and \emph{ii)}~the coherent times of superconducting devices are already in the range of $3\times10^{2}\,\mu s$~\citep{nature-2021_long-coherence-times,sivak-2023_nature_error-correction}, more than 10 times larger than that of the device in Ref.~\citep{neill-2021_fermionic-ring-simulation}, and further improvement is likely to occur.
 Moreover, due to optimized design choices, the proposed experiment can tolerate relative static coherent error of order~$5\times10^{-3}$, which is well within the capabilities of the device used in Ref.~\citep{neill-2021_fermionic-ring-simulation}.
 As a result, we expect this experiment to be feasible in the near feature.

 The idea behind the proposed design is to observe the Rabi oscillations in the double-well potential.
-One prepares the initial state in one of the wells, and then observes the occupancy number in either of the wells.
-To better resolve the oscillations, one can analyze the Fourier transform of the occupancy number, as done in Ref.~\citep{neill-2021_fermionic-ring-simulation}.
+One prepares the initial state in one of the wells, and then observes the occupation number in either of the wells.
+To better resolve the oscillations, one can analyze the Fourier transform of the occupation number, as done in Ref.~\citep{neill-2021_fermionic-ring-simulation}.
 Due to the limitations of the current devices, several optimizations have to be made: \emph{i)~}the energy of the initial state has to be close to the top of the potential barrier, to avoid too large tunneling times; \emph{ii)~}the typical momentum of the initial state has to be close to $\pi/2$, in order to reduce the perturbative energy shift~(\ref{eq:semiclassical-energy-shift}) that may otherwise lift the target state above the barrier; \emph{iii)}~the initial state has to be close to one of the resonant states to maximize the visibility of the Rabi oscillations.
 The detailed discussion of these requirements and the resulting experimental design for a system of $L=50$ qubits are presented in \secappref{Experimental-design}.

-The plot of the squared Fourier harmonic of the occupancy of the left well $\left|n_{\omega}\right|^{2}$ for various values of the Trotter step $\delta t$ is presented on \figref{particle-number_density-plot}.
-The Rabi oscillations are clearly resolved, and the corresponding period is well described by the semiclassical approximation.
-In particular, one can clearly see fivefold acceleration of tunneling at large Trotter step (the value of $2\pi J/\omega$ drops from $5\times10^{3}$ to $1\times10^{3}$) while the energy shift of the corresponding state is practically absent (it is smaller than the tunnel splitting at large Trotter steps).
+The plot of the resulting period of the observed Rabi oscillations as a function of the Trotter step~$\delta t$ is presented on \figref{rabi-oscillation-period_vs_trotter-step} together with the corresponding semiclassical prediction.
+In particular, one can clearly see nearly fivefold acceleration of tunneling at large Trotter step (the value of $2\pi J/\omega$ drops from $5\times10^{3}$ to $1\times10^{3}$) while the energy shift of the corresponding state is practically absent (it becomes smaller than the tunnel splitting at large Trotter steps).
+The detailed procedure for the numerical simulation is presented in \secappref{Experimental-design}.